How to buy Azure Government

 - A partner using Azure Government to provide a solution that, for example:

-- Provides services and/or solutions to U.S. Government customers
+- Provides services or solutions to US government customers through direct or indirect contracts

 - A commercial private entity with data which is subject to regulations.
-Accepted government data types:
+Accepted government data types include:

 - International Traffic in Arms (ITAR)